Sometime in the middle of the night, my fan exploded.

 That, I can handle.
+That’s the default in Laos.
 The problem this time is that my seatmates for the next 11 hours were to be a mother and her infant — a squirming, kicking, drooling larvae well trained in the dark arts of bodily fluids.

 Green snot was permanently plastered on his upper lip, which he wiped with flailing arms and immediately deposited on my leg.
 Less than 20 minutes later, he spat up a rancid-smelling blob of goo that was also wiped away by both him and his mother.
 She didn’t mind that he reached right over to give me some.

 Then an even more peculiar thing happened: she left his pants off.
 I know disposable diapers have their evil issues with decomposition, but they also have their merits.
 Even a cloth diaper would have done the trick.
-But, no, the kid was to ride bottomless for the rest of the journey.
+Or an old newspaper.
+But no, the kid was to ride bottomless for the rest of the journey.
 As we bounced along, his tiny little Laotian penis was pointing in all directions, like a bank robber trying to keep heads down during a stickup.
 It didn’t take long for me to get squirted.

-When I thought the threshold to hell had been crossed many times over, I brought my head back inside of the bus just in time for the coup de gras.
+When I thought the threshold to hell had been crossed many times over, I brought my head back inside of the bus just in time for the coup de grâce.
 The mom was asleep with her shirt raised; a single brown nipple stood erect like a TV tower.
 She had fallen asleep while feeding the kid.
 A yellow mess of breast milk stretched from her nipple to the kids chin, which — you guessed it — he wiped with his hands and then onto my left arm.

 I’ve enjoyed some PTSD-inducing experiences with transportation, it’s all part of the fun, but I’ve never had snot, spit, piss, poop, vomit, and breast milk on my body simultaneously.
 Even this dirty vagabond has his limits.
-I’m convinced that, had the ride taken one more hour, I could have somehow covered the whole spectrum with blood and semen, too.
+I’m convinced that, had the ride taken one more hour, I could have somehow covered the whole fluid spectrum with blood and semen, too.